 Family and friends are encouraged to attend!
 Admission to musical recitals is minimal.
 During the recital, we ask all audience members to follow appropriate etiquette.
 Cell phones should be turned off.
 Audience members should remain seated during performances and only move between performances.
 Applause at the appropriate time is encouraged, but we discourage talking during a performance.
 It is expected that audience members and students stay for the duration of the recital.
 Photography and videotaping are allowed during the recitals, but please refrain from using flash photography as it distracts the students.

 Please turn in any conflicts you have as soon as possible.
 Rehearsal dates and times can be accommodated for you if you let us know your conflicts in advance.
 If you know ahead of time that you cannot make a performance, let your instructor know well in advance, as music is chosen as early as three months before the recital.
-In case of emergency absence, leave a message for your instructor with Becky at (815) 626-4278 no later than two hours prior to the performance.
-In an emergency for Saturday recitals, please contact your instructor directly if possible.
+In case of emergency absence for a weekday rehearsal or performance, call the office at (815) 626-4278 as soon as possible.
+In an emergency for Saturday rehearsals or performances, please contact your instructor directly if possible.
+Photography and videotaping are allowed during the recitals, but please refrain from using flash photography as it distracts the students.